gvwilson/thirdbit/src/fiction/iffy/index.md

 She unlooped the cables around the bots' necks.
 "Listen,"
 she said,
-squatting in front of the one she had repaired so that her head and its sensors were on the same level.
+squatting in front of the one she had repaired.
 "I know I'm not who you were s'posed t' be guardin', but those folk back there?
 They're *really* not s'posed t' be here."